stefphd/SBBMicro/README.md

 * Undefined identifiers found by Visual Studio Code, however this is only a C/C++ IntelliSense issue (compilation works fine)

 \todo Doc: Documentaton for Simuling and code generation???
-\todo Make user-defined C functions in Simulink working when compiling
+\todo Make Arduino functions working in Simulink when compiling (maybe declare Arduino functions as external in Simulink, so as the linker links them)
 \todo To implement brake motor